Wilbert Awdry: Letter to Christopher

 Subsequent books featured a similar letter from the author, addressed to the readers of the book as "Dear Friends", which introduced the background to the stories within the book.

-This text also appears at the beginning of Thomas and Friends episodes from 2004 to 2012.
+This text also appears at the beginning of Thomas & Friends episodes from 2004 to 2012.
 The letter appears with a storybook showing Thomas on the front cover with "Thomas the Tank Engine" at the top and "By the Rev. W. Awdry" at the bottom.
 The letter is read in voice-over by British actor Nigel Plaskitt.